bonny/WordPress-Simple-History/readme.txt

 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Log when a groups is enabled, disabled, or deleted in Redirection plugin.

-👩‍💻 For developers there are some bigger changes:
+👩‍💻 For developers there are some bigger changes, that is noticable:

 - The plugin now uses namespaces – and they are loaded using an autoloader.
 - The code has been changed to follow [WordPress coding standard](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
 This means that for example all functions have been renamed from `myFunctionName()` to `my_function_name()`.